Natural Compression for Distributed Deep Learning: Introduction

 \section{Introduction}

-Modern deep learning models~\cite{resnet} are almost invariably trained in parallel or distributed environments, which is necessitated by the enormous size of the data sets and dimension and complexity of the models required to obtain state-of-the-art performance.
-In our work, the focus is on the \emph{data-parallel} paradigm, in which the training data is split across several workers capable of operating in parallel~\cite{bekkerman2011scaling,recht2011hogwild}.
+Modern deep learning models~\citep{resnet} are almost invariably trained in parallel or distributed environments, which is necessitated by the enormous size of the data sets and the dimension and complexity of the models required to obtain state-of-the-art performance.
+Our work focuses on the \emph{data-parallel} paradigm, in which the training data is split across several workers capable of operating in parallel~\citep{bekkerman2011scaling,recht2011hogwild}.
 Formally, we consider optimization problems of the form